damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 in GitLab 8.15.

-For this first iteration, Auto Deploy only has templates for Ruby on Rails on Kubernetes.
-We want to add support for more stacks soon and other container schedulers later (Mesos, Docker Swarm).
+For this first iteration, Auto Deploy only has templates for Ruby on Rails on Kubernetes, AWS or Heroku.
+We want to add support for more stacks soon and other container schedulers and cloud platforms later (Mesos, Docker Swarm).
 Contributions are very welcome in [our template repository](https://gitlab.com/gitlab-org/gitlab-ci-yml).

 > [Documentation link](link)